 This is why it is important that you mix up the type of shots you hit in doubles tennis so you keep your opponents on their toes.

 Below I will summarise some of your options when it comes to your return of serve in doubles tennis.

 7 Return of Serve Options in Doubles Tennis

 This return of serve option is probably the one you will use the most as it is a high percentage play that will mean you will make a lot of your returns and is a good option to use on crucial points where you don’t want to give your opponents an easy point by making a mistake off your return of serve.

-The only time you will have issues with this type of return is if the server’s partner is an aggressive net player who likes to poach often.
+The only time you will have issues with this type of return is if the server’s partner is an aggressive at the net who likes to poach often.

 2. Passing Shot Down the Line

 As mentioned previously, hitting a passing shot down the line can be a good option if you are playing against opponents who like to poach at the net.

 However, I would not recommend that you use this option for the majority of your returns as it is a higher risk strategy than hitting your return crosscourt and deep as the net is higher down the line and a good net player can quickly make you regret going for this option.

 Instead, I would recommend only using this option occasionally so that you keep your opponents honest so they don’t start poaching crosscourt balls on every point.